ameliasheppy/terraform-beginner-bootcamp-2023/journal/week2Notes.md

 **As a cloud engineer** get used to programming and working with languages that we only may have a highlevel familiarity with.

+#### Just for clarity:
+To make sure that our Create works from our bin, we ran `./bin/terratowns/create` and it generated a random uuid for us.
+Yay!
+Then we ran `./bin/terratowns/read <uuid that we just created>` and it showed us the payload.
+Sweet!